CRIPAC-DIG/NGNN/README.md

 ## Citation

-Please cite our paper if you find the code useful:
+Please cite our paper if you use the code:

 ```
 @inproceedings{cui2019dressing,